We aim to provide you with counselling at a day and time to suit you

 Our aim is to provide you with counselling at a day and time that works for you.
 Our counsellors are here Monday to Friday, within the hours of 8:30am to 8:30pm.
 Your appointment will always be at the same time each week.

 Following your initial assessment there will be a waiting period before you get your first counselling session.
 This can be cut down, depending on what preferences you gave for your availability.
-It is our aim to get you into counselling within eight weeks from the time you first contacted the agency.
+It is our aim to get you into counselling within twelve weeks from the time you first contacted the agency.
 During this wait the office staff, who are trained counsellors, are available to you for support.

 The relationship between counsellor and client is unique and outside the family circle and friendships.
 It is based on the development of trust and confidentiality, and the ability and skill of the counsellor to listen and reflect.
 It aims to help you, the client towards making your own decisions and working through fears, stresses and anxieties that may be troubling you.
 Within counselling you will be encouraged to talk and the counsellor will listen, giving prompts if you get stuck and helping you look at your problem from different angles and depths.
 The aim is to help you find ways to explore, understand and cope better with your situation.